Birational morphisms and Poisson moduli spaces: Maps between Poisson moduli spaces

 In addition to images and lifts, there is one more natural morphism we want to consider.
 We have already discussed the dualization functor

-in the context of exceptional sheaves, but of course much of what we have said applies to any pure $1$-dimensional sheaf.
+in the context of invisible sheaves, but of course much of what we have said applies to any pure $1$-dimensional sheaf.
 Duality also interacts nicely with the inverse image and minimal lift functors.

 \begin{prop} Let $\pi:X\to Y$ be a birational morphism of smooth projective surfaces.
 Then for any pure $1$-dimensional sheaf $M$ on $Y$, $\pi^*M$, $\pi^!M$, and $\pi^{*!}M$ are pure $1$-dimensional sheaves, and we have